 Most of the Nancy Drew games are about solving riddles a dead person left to help find a treasure they hid.
 Believe it or not, people have hidden treasures and written cryptic riddles as to how to find it.

 Certain Need for Speed games show the local PD employing some six-digit exotics to chase down lawbreakers that most taxpayers would probably vote against in real life.
-However some law enforcement agencies (particularly in Europe) really do have some very nice wheels, such as a Lamborghini Gallardo that currently serves in an Italian police force interception squad.
-Some British police forces have adopted the Subaru Impreza WRX or Mitsubishi Lancer Evolution, popular cars in the Real Life tuner scene, for motorway policing duties on the grounds that it takes one to catch one.
+However some law enforcement agencies (particularly in Europe) really do have some very nice wheels, such as a Lamborghini Gallardo and subsequently Huracan that currently serves in an Italian police force interception squad, (In this case, the car was a gift from Lamborghini, sidestepping the tax dollars issue) not to mention that the Lamborghini squad cars do have a practical use in the form of emergency organ transport, as it is prudent for said donor organs to be delivered swiftly to a person in dire need of one.
+Some British police forces have adopted the Subaru Impreza WRX or Mitsubishi Lancer Evolution, popular cars in the Real Life tuner and rally racing scene, for motorway policing duties on the grounds that it takes one to catch one.